#CuriousGoat: Will Climate Change Help Ticks And Mosquitoes Spread Disease?

 "That pathogen has to basically go through an incubation period within the mosquito — anywhere from a couple of days to over a week," Mordecai says.

 The amount of time depends on the temperature outside.
-The warmer weather, the faster the pathogen will be ready to infect another person.
+The warmer the weather, the faster the pathogen will be ready to infect another person.

-But there's a major obstacle for pathogen: Mosquitoes don't live very long, only about a few weeks to a month.
+But there's a major obstacle for the pathogen: Mosquitoes don't live very long, only about a few weeks to a month.

-The mosquito's lifespan also depends on the outside temperature — but in the opposite direction.
+The mosquito's life span also depends on the outside temperature — but in the opposite direction.
 The warmer the weather, the shorter the mosquito's life.

-So in a way, it's a race between maturation of the pathogen and the mosquito's lifespan.
+So in a way, it's a race between maturation of the pathogen and the mosquito's life span.

 At cooler temperatures, the pathogen will take too long to mature.
 The mosquito will be dead before it has a chance to infect another person.
 At high temperatures, the pathogen will mature quickly but the mosquito will also die quickly.